DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 \sigma &\sim U(0.01, \infty)
 \end{align}$$

-where $\mu_y^{emp}$ and $\sigma_y^{emp}$ are the empirical mean and standard deviation of the response variable respectively.
+where $$\mu_y^{emp}$$ and $$\sigma_y^{emp}$$ are the empirical mean and standard deviation of the response variable respectively.
 This is a nice practical hack since it makes sure that your priors are in the vicinity of the response you're trying to model.
 The resulting code is given below.
 You can try it on your own daily time series.
 It's quite plug and play.

     data {